esphome/esphome-vscode/README.md

 ![Plugin Preview](preview.gif)

+## Configuration and usage

+The plugin validates against ESPHome itself, so you will get the same errors.
+In order for that to work the plugin offers two options:

+1. _Less supported:_ Use the **ESPHome Dashboard**, this can be the ESPHome running in Hass.io, in that case you will need to configure the add on to 'leave the front door open' and also give a tcp port in the addon for external access (in case you are only accessing via Ingress).

+2. _Recommended:_ Use a **local installation of ESPHome**, if you can run esphome in your terminal, then you can use this option.

+To select an option use VSCode built in settings editor and search for `ESPHome`.
+As this extension is under development for changes of these options to take effect you will have to reload VSCode window.
+If seems don't seem to work try to reload VSCode window again.

+### Known bugs

+Using dashboard has some issues specially when including files, the addon will error that your includes (.h files, images, fonts, etc.) don't exist.

+Please submit your issues to https://github.com/esphome/esphome-vscode/issues

+## Contributing

+> Below is original readme written by @OttoWinter and is inteded for contributing to the development of this plugin, of course contributions are welcome.

 In the current state, *it is not supposed to be used for anything more than testing*.
 The reason for open-sourcing this plugin in this state is that the developer (@OttoWinter) does not know VSCode nor typescript at all.

 The hope is that a contributor who knows these systems better can pick it up to get it in a more usable state :) ESPHome would certainly gain a lot of improved UX from the work.